tnebooks/12th-physics/content.en/electrostatics/_index.md

 **Case (ii) Electric field due to an electric dipole at a point on the equatorial plane**

 Consider a point C at a distance _r_ from the midpoint O of the dipole on the equatorial plane as shown in Figure 1.17.
-Since the point C is equi-distant from +_q_ and –_q_, the magnitude of the electric fields at C due to +_q_ and –_q_ are the same.
+Since the point C is equi-distant from +q _ and –q _, the magnitude of the electric fields at C due to +q _ and –q _ are the same.
 The direction